crypto-com/thaler-docs/docs/getting-started/local-devnet.md

 to sign up for the ID and KEY.
 It won't take you more than 5 minutes.

 1. Sign up/Sign in to [Intel® SGX Services](https://api.portal.trustedservices.intel.com)
-2. Enroll in [Intel® SGX Attestation Service](https://api.portal.trustedservices.intel.com/EPID-attestation) by subscribe to the product ["DEV Intel® Software Guard Extensions Attestation Service (Unlinkable)"](https://api.portal.trustedservices.intel.com/Products/dev-intel-software-guard-extensions-attestation-service-unlinkable).
+2. Enroll in [Intel® SGX Attestation Service](https://api.portal.trustedservices.intel.com/EPID-attestation) by subscribing to the product ["DEV Intel® Software Guard Extensions Attestation Service (Unlinkable)"](https://api.portal.trustedservices.intel.com/Products/dev-intel-software-guard-extensions-attestation-service-unlinkable).
 3. Go to [Manage Subscriptions page](https://api.portal.trustedservices.intel.com/developer), your `SPID` and `Primary key` will be shown on the portal as below:

     ![](./assets/intel_sub.png)